talbergs/easy-dep/README.md

 ## Examples
 Each example may be previewed as service.

-`docker-compose -f ./examples/docker-compose.yml up docker`
+`docker-compose -f ./examples/docker-compose.yml up proxy docker plain` then visit: docker.easy-dep.localhost or plain.easy-dep.localhost

 ## Development
 `. ./dev`